scottprahl/ofiber/README.rst

 |license-badge| |test-badge| |readthedocs-badge| |downloads-badge|

-Python code to calculate light propagation through optical fibers following the approach presented in `Ghatak and Thyagarajan *An Introduction to Fiber Optics,* <https://doi.org/10.1017/CBO9781139174770>`_.
+Python code to calculate light propagation through optical fibers following the approach presented in `Ghatak and Thyagarajan, An Introduction to Fiber Optics <https://doi.org/10.1017/CBO9781139174770>`_.
 Far-field fiber calculations are based on `Chen, Foundations for
 Guided-Wave Optics <https://doi.org/10.1002/0470042222>`_.

-For examples and use cases, see <https://ofiber.readthedocs.io>

 Installation
 ------------